 You have a couple of options, either a USB-based WiFi adapter, or one that mounts internally, but you only need one.
 USB is more convenient and much cheaper in most cases, but they’re often less reliable than an internally mounted unit.
 However, USB adapters are quite a bit cheaper.
 So, the choice is yours.

 If you’re a content creator, or you want to be a content creator, this is the kind of PC that you definitely need to consider!
-It’ll easily handle (60fps+) basically any AAA game you can throw at it in 1080p as well as less optimized indie titles.

 If you have any questions about this build or any of my recommendations, don’t hesitate to ask me in the comment section!

 Not the build you were looking for?
 No worries.
 Check out the rest of our builds and you’re guaranteed to find yours.